benbraou/flex-layout-wiki/API-Documentation.md

 ## HTML API (Declarative)

 The features of Flex-Layout are best used, however, declaratively in template HTML.
-As each directive (aka API) within **@angular/flex-layout** has its own constraints and options, the links below should be used to navigate to the specific the documentation pages for each directive.
+This API has two (2) significant feature sets:

 *  **[Static API](https://github.com/angular/flex-layout/wiki/Declarative-API-Overview)**: <br/>Introduction to static API features.<br/>
 *  **[Responsive API](https://github.com/angular/flex-layout/wiki/Responsive-API)**: <br/>Introduction to Responsive API and BreakPoints details.<br/>

+As each directive (aka API) within **@angular/flex-layout** has its own constraints and options, the links below should be used to navigate to the specific the documentation pages for each directive.

 ### Containers